-Here's the second thing: Photoshop is just a photo editor.
+So here's the thing about Photoshop.
+Despite its mighty reputation, it is just a photo editor.
 That's all it does.
-If you need to open a raw file it has to go through Adobe Camera Raw first, and while that is included in the deal, it's a tiresome extra process that many other programs don't need.
+If you need to open a raw file it has to go through Adobe Camera Raw first, and while that is included in the deal, it's a tiresome extra process that many other programs don't require.
 If you need to organise your photos (who doesn't?) you need a separate program like Lightroom (included in the same Adobe Creative Cloud Photography Plan).

 So Photoshop is great at what it does, but what it does is starting to look pretty limited.
 Which is why the other programs on our list all deserve a long, hard look.
 Many are cheaper, many are simpler, many are smarter.

-Lightroom is so powerful you may not need Photoshop at all, Affinity Photo does everything that Photoshop does at a fraction of the price, Capture One Pro is like Lightroom for pros and DxO PhotoLab can make ordinary cameras and lenses look better than you could ever have imagined.
+Lightroom is so powerful you may not need Photoshop at all, Affinity Photo does everything that Photoshop does at a fraction of the price, Capture One Pro is like Lightroom for pros and DxO PhotoLab can make the results from ordinary cameras and lenses look better than you could ever have imagined.

-1. Adobe Photoshop CC
+1. Adobe Photoshop CC 2020